gather-ai/gather-ai.github.io/_posts/2022-10-12-federated-learning-iot-part-1.md

   <figcaption>Figure 2.
 A Network of IoT Devices. </figcaption>
 </figure>

-Now we are ready to start deploying FL on IoT devices, in the next part, I will implement a common FL strategy FedAvg on the above network.
+Now we are ready to start deploying FL on IoT devices, in the next part, I will implement a common FL strategy FedAvg on the above network using Flower.
 {: style="text-align: justify;"}

 ## References